bruan5483/Take5/README.md

 2. The art of pivoting to better ideas, even if that means starting over.

 ## What's next for Take5
-Further implementation of a chatbot which gives advice about healthy habits while studying.
+Further implementation of a chatbot which provides advice about healthy habits while studying.
 More variety of punishments and punishable behaviours.